How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 🇯🇵 Japan: formal, professional, credibility-focused

-Japan remains one of the most structured and professional agency markets.
+Japan remains one of the most structured and professional agency markets

 1. Introductions

-• Polite, structured, formal
+• polite, structured, formal

-• Proper greeting rituals matter
+• proper greeting rituals matter

 2. Scheduling meetings

-• meetings run exactly on time
+• very punctual, so running meetings exactly on time is highly appreciated

 3. Running the meeting

-• clear materials
+• prefer structured agendas, clear materials and logical frameworks

 4. Follow-up

-• Precise, professional email follow-up
+• precise, professional email follow-up is valued

 5. Additional Insights